 Enable supported C and C++ language features from the specified version of the C or C++ language standard.

-/std option is available in Visual Studio 2017 and later.
-It's used to control the version-specific ISO C or C++ programming language standard features enabled during compilation of your code.
-This option allows you to disable support for certain new language and library features: ones that may break your existing code that conforms to a particular version of the language standard.
+/std options are available in Visual Studio 2017 and later.
+They're used to control the version-specific ISO C or C++ programming language standard features enabled during compilation of your code.
+The options allow you to disable support for certain new language and library features: ones that may break your existing code that conforms to a particular version of the language standard.

 C++ standards support